 It’s gathered that Westerners who have done business with the Japanese have learned that the negotiating stage’s apparent inertia, with its endless delays and endless discussion of the same points, is followed by a speed of action that leaves them hanging on the ropes.
 Their response behaves like S-curve.
 In the beginning, they progress very slowly.
 Primarily, to gather additional information for getting needed clarity.
 And also to build consensus or shared understanding among the team members.
 However, once the decision is made, the response ramp hap very quickly.
 Such a management response appears to be in sync with the nature of the technology innovation life cycle.

-Toshiba in HDD and SSD—a typical example of Japan leads being follower
+Toshiba in HDD and SSD—a typical example of Japan leads being a follower

-In 1956, IBM released hard disk drive—a fifty 24-inch platters had a total capacity of 5MB.
-After more than 11 years in 1967, Toshiba entered in the HDD industry.
+In 1956, IBM released a hard disk drive—fifty 24-inch platters had a total capacity of 5MB.
+After more than 11 years in 1967, Toshiba entered the HDD industry.
 With sustained incremental advancement, Toshiba started gaining traction.
-While Steve Jobs was desperately looking for a dime-sized HDD to hold enough songs during the prototype phase of iPod, he found Toshiba as the only qualified supplier.
+While Steve Jobs was desperately looking for a dime-sized HDD to hold enough songs during the prototype phase of the iPod, he found Toshiba as the only qualified supplier.
 Although most HDD makers have gone out of business, Toshiba had a 24 percent market share.
-Moreover, in 1984, Toshiba invented a substitution technology to HDD.
+Moreover, in 1984, Toshiba invented a substitution technology for HDD.
 That is solid-state flash memory.
 In the $60 billion solid-state storage market, Toshiba is a leader.
-Moreover, computer memory storage pioneer IBM is longer in the scene.
+Moreover, computer memory storage pioneer IBM is no longer in the scene.
 Being a late entrant, Toshiba’s uprising as the leader in shaping the computer storage industry is a strong example that Japan leads being a follower.

-Nichia in LED lighting sheds further light on Japan leads being follower
+Nichia in LED lighting sheds further light on Japan leads being a follower

-Though this invention, Nichia created the entry.
+Through this invention, Nichia created the entry.
 Subsequently, Nichia emerged as the world’s best and the largest LED chip producer for the $100 billion lighting industry.
 Moreover, Nichia’s has cornered once leader GE.
-In fact, the founder of GE invented the light bulb, which has been going through a journey if evolution.
-Moreover, Nichia sponsored R&D led to Mr. Nakamura’s winning of Nobel prize in 2014.
+In fact, the founder of GE invented the light bulb, which has been going through a journey of evolution.
+Moreover, Nichia sponsored R&D led to Mr. Nakamura’s winning the Nobel prize in 2014.